DanaJoffe/hilanet_extension/README.md

 How to add this extension?
 1. clone this repo
 2. navigate to [chrome://extensions](chrome://extensions)
+3. activate the "Developer mode" option
-3. click on "Load unpacked" at the top left, the pick the cloned directory
+4. click on "Load unpacked" at the top left, the pick the cloned directory

 How to use this extension?
 1. login to your Hilanet account